TrueBlocks/trueblocks-docs/content/docs/install/install-trueblocks.md

 ---
 title: "1.
 Install TrueBlocks"
 description: "TrueBlocks works on Linux and Mac"
 lead: "TrueBlocks runs on Linux and Mac.
-There is no official Windows support.
-Some users have had success using WSL─you're on your own!"
+We do not support Windows"
 date: 2020-11-16T13:59:39+01:00
 lastmod: 2020-11-16T13:59:39+01:00
 draft: false